Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 At one coffee shop, a coffee ordered with oatmilk was instead made with whole milk, causing some major issues later in the day.
 And, a life threatening mango allergy caused many staff to check with the cook at one restaurant, only to have none of them come back with a definitive answer.

 So, here is the final word to the wise.
-When working on how to prepare for Disneyland, be prepared to advocate for yourself at Disneyland and to stress the importance of your food allergy to staff.
+When thinking about how to prepare for Disneyland, be ready to advocate for yourself at restaurants and to stress the importance of your food allergy to staff.

 If you’ve never been before, one of the things to know before a Disneyland trip is what attractions there are, and which ones are must do.